 - 1. Select Phonebook.

 - 2. Select Add new.

 - 3. Select the type of contact.

 - Vessel

 - Group

 - · Coast station

-- 4. Use the Rotary knob or the Channel Up and Channel Down buttons on a Raymic handset to cycle through the available numbers and press OK to confirm and move to the next digit.
+- 4. Use the Channel Up and Channel Down buttons to cycle through the available numbers and press OK to confirm and move to the next digit.

 - 5. Press the OK button to confirm the MMSI.

-- 6. Use the Rotary knob or the Channel Up and Channel Down buttons on a Raymic handset to cycle through the available characters and press OK to confirm and move to the next character.
+- 6. Use the Channel Up and Channel Down buttons to cycle through the available characters and press OK to confirm and move to the next character.